Public Administration & Public Policy Graduate Programs: PhD & Master's in Mississippi

 A graduate degree in public administration and policy could ready students with both academic and practical opportunities that may form the base of a strong foundation for a variety of career paths.
 Graduates might pursue or jumpstart a career search in the public, nonprofit and private sectors as well as careers in teaching or research.
 But just what is the difference between public policy and public administration?

-Popular Schools with Public Administration & Policy Programs – Degrees in Mississippi
+Popular Schools with Public Policy Graduate Degrees & Programs in Mississippi

 Public Policy vs Public Administration